The Bong Naturalist Association is a group of volunteers promoting conservation, education and recreation at Richard

-Most flush toilets are closed in parks, vault toilets remain open, however, they may not all be cleaned daily.
+Flush toilets are now open in parks, and vault toilets are open, however, they may not all be cleaned daily.

 The campgrounds at Richard Bong are Sunrise and Sunset.
-Sunrise is operates the last Friday in March to the last week in November.
+Sunrise is operated the last Friday in March to the last week in November.
 Sunset Campground operates the Thursday before Memorial Day through Labor Day.
-Campgrounds are available by reservation only, day of arrival up to 11 months in advance go to: wisconsin.goingtocamp.com Or call 888-947-2757
+Campgrounds are available by reservation only, day of arrival up to 11 months in advance go to: wisconsin.goingtocamp.com Or call 888-947-2757.

 Please be respectful and safe so the park can remain open.